cadenannison/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Structured website with 2 main pages.
-A log in page and a main web application page for posts.
+- **HTML** - There will be two HTML pages: one for user login and registration, and another for displaying sports events.
+The events page will list each event with its time, location, and the number of players committed.
-- **CSS** - Stylizing to enable legibility and provide an easy layout of page features.
+- **CSS** - Website will use responsive design so it looks good on both desktop and mobile devices.
+It will include clean whitespace around event cards and player lists, and use a sports-themed color palette with strong contrast for easy readability.
 - **React** - Will handle the core interactions of the site.
 Will provide login and logout functionality, display the list of events and their details, track player commitments by allowing users to join or leave events, update player counts dynamically, and make API calls to google maps.
 - **Service** - Will provide endpoints to retrieve event data, submit player commitments, and fetch the current number of players for each event.
 It will also allow users to register, log in, and log out securely
 - **DB/Login** - Will store user authentication details, all sports event information (including time, location, and description), and the commitments of players who have joined each event.